NicholasRabbit/Computer-Architecture/CSAPP/Notes of Labs.md

 1. Inject code as an input string of `ctarget` and let `getbuf` transfer control to my exploit code.

-2. In my exploit code, transfer control to `touch3` and then pass my cookie as string to the function.
+2. In my exploit code, transfer control to `touch3` and then pass my cookie as string to it.

    Note that the cookie `0x59b997fa` should be a string without the hexadecimal prefix, namely `59b997fa` should be in a string format.
 We can find the byte representation of it in ASCII.